vladmihaisavin/uuid-distributed-generator/Readme.md

    2. The resources are created at some point in time, and we would like to keep track of that, in order to easily sort them.
 Thus, we will include a **timestamp** in our UUID.
 2. We know that we have up to 1024 nodes in our system.
 We can't use only the timestamp to uniquely identify a resource, because 1024 nodes will generate at least 1024 identical ids.
 We will include the **worker id** in the UUID as well.
 3. We don't know what are the configurations of the machines hosting the nodes, but we do know that each node runs a process which serves ids.
 We will assume that only **one thread** is used per node.
-4. We have a timestamp and a worker id, but the processor is fast enough to generate multiple UUIDs per millisecond (we expect 100k req/s, so 100 req/ms).
+4. We have a timestamp and a worker id, but each node's processor is fast enough to generate multiple UUIDs per millisecond (we expect 100k req/s, so 100 req/ms).
 We need a mechanism to generate at least 100 unique ids in a millisecond.
-We'll use a **sequence id**, or a counter.
+We'll use a **sequence id** for each node, or a counter.
+Even if two nodes have the same sequence id, the worker id will be different, assuring the uniqueness of the UUID.

 ## UUID Structure